parameme/rubymine_pow/README.md

 Note:
 This example assumes the POW_WORKERS variable is set to 1 (one).
 If multiple workers are active you may get errors that ruby-debug-ide could not attach to a port already in use.

 Pow-worker / ruby-debug-ide / Rubymine remote debug client port mappings are therefore left as an exercise to the reader.
-So to, pow timeout parameters.
+So too, pow timeout parameters.

 ##### Lachlan Pitts ([parameme](mailto:github@parameme.com))